anhquan99/markdown/Technical/DevOps/Azure/Az 204/User authentication and authorization.md

 		- Multi factor authentication.
 		- Allowing only enrolled devices to access specific service.
 		- Restricting user locations and IP ranges.
+## Azure operations:
+- Control plan:
+	- All requests for control plan operations are sent to Azure Resource Manager (ARM) URL.
+	- ARM handles all control plan requests.
+It automatically applies the Azure features you have implemented to manage your resources:
+		- Azure RBAC.
+		- Azure Policy.
+		- Management Locks.
+		- Activity logs.
+	- After authenticating the request, ARM sends it to the resource provider, which completes the operation.
+	- The control plan includes 2 scenarios for handling request:
+		- Green field: refers to new resources.
+		- Brow field: refers to existing resources.
+- Data plan:
+	- Request for data plan operations are sent to endpoint that's specific to your instance.
+## Object ID:
+- A user security principal identifies an individual who has a profile in Microsoft Entra ID.
+- A group security principal identifies a set of users created in MS Entra ID.
+Any roles or permissions assigned to the group are granted to all of the users within the group.
+- A service principal is a type of security principal that identifies an application or service, which is to say, a piece of code rather than a user or group. **A service principal's object ID acts like its username; the service principal's client secret acts like its password.**
 # MSAL:
 - Provides secure access to Microsoft Graph, other Microsoft APIs, third-party web APIs, or your own web API, gives you many ways to get tokens and benefits:
 	- No need to directly use the OAuth libraries or code against the protocol in your application.